Updated: Jul 23, 2022

 You'll receive, as part of your line editing feedback, a manuscript marked up using track changes (with some copy editing), with suggestions, and embedded comments.

 To submit your manuscript to me for a free sample edit, send about 4 pages of your manuscript that do not include the front matter and/or the first few chapters.
-Preferably, pick the sample from the mid-point of your story.
+Preferably, pick the sample from the middle of your story.
 Submissions must be sent in industry-standard format (with 1-inch margins, double-spaced, Times New Roman, or Courier font)

 I am a skilled line editor with several notable projects under my belt, and I'm here to help you make your story come alive!